piqueserver/piqueserver/README.rst

 Then they would merge our changes and development would be continued there, I guess.
 The important thing is to keep AoS servers alive.

-Why should I use piqueserver instead of PySnip/PySpades?
+Why should I use piccolo instead of PySnip/PySpades?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Multi config installation